This is a bit of my story, so that you understand the concept of this guesthouse:

 “ you can write in french, english, german or danish”

-“They don’t speak french over there, they speak only english, thai and akha”
+“They don’t speak french over there, they speak a little bit of english, thai and akha”

 “They don’t know how to write or read english”